 Since newer exploit kits are observed to exploit vulnerabilities preferably in Internet Explorer, Adobe Flash, and Adobe Reader, users need to update them regularly and enable automated patches where possible.

-Two major financial stealers were eliminated back in 2014 – Gameover Zeus and Shylock.
+Two major financial stealers were eliminated back in 2014 – Gameover Zeus still active in 2017 and Shylock.
 However, instead of being shocked by their eradication, cybercriminals quickly moved forward and introduced Dyreza and Dridex to the financial world.

 The Dridex Trojan, also known as Feodo, Bugat or Geodo, continuously attacked banking organizations.
 At one point, the malicious Trojan was exploiting the macros of the Microsoft Office Package.
 Even though macros are usually disabled by default by companies, cyber criminals are still trying to lure employers into enabling them.